PREPARE FOR CYCLONE SEASON

 When a cyclone is forecast, the best option is to leave the area.

-If you cannot leave, you must keep up to date and follow the advice in the cyclone warning on at Emergency WA.
+If you cannot leave, you must keep up to date and follow the latest information on Emergency WA.

 Cyclone alerts and warnings

 Tip: Keep informed by visiting Emergency WA or listening to your local ABC radio station.
-Remember, even if a cyclone is downgraded, torrential rain, strong winds and storm surge can still cause flooding.
+Remember, even if a cyclone is de-escalated, torrential rain, strong winds and storm surge can still cause flooding.

 Things to note: Airports may be closed when a cyclone threatens, so it’s essential to contact your airline early.